Stillman Tigers football: History

 Stillman originally fielded a football squad for the 1922 season, and would compete on and off through its abandonment following the 1950 season.
 By 1999, the football program was revived and on September 4, 1999, the Tigers were defeated by Arkansas-Monticello 30–7 in the first Stillman game since 1950.
 Competing as a Division III Independent though the 2003 season, Stillman would revive its rivalry game with Miles College in 2001 as the Steel City Classic.
 The Tigers would enter the 2003 season as a Division II Independent, and compete as an Independent through the 2005 season when Stillman was admitted to the Southern Intercollegiate Athletic Conference in football.
 Stillman College football discontinued after the fall season of 2015.

 Following the 2008 season, Greg Thompson was fired as head coach, and on December 3, 2008, L. C. Cole was announced as the program's third head coach since the reinstatement of the program in 1999.
 In the 2009 NFL draft, the Detroit Lions drafted defensive tackle Sammie Hill, the first player from Stillman to be drafted.
 He is also the second to play in the NFL from Stillman after Brian Witherspoon was signed by the Jacksonville Jaguars as an undrafted free agent in 2008.
 Following the 2010 season, Cole was fired as head coach, and on December 3, 2010, Stillman alumnus Teddy Keaton was announced as the program's fourth and last head coach since the reinstatement of the program in 1999.
 The program was discontinued after they completed their 2015 season.

+On August 14, 2026, Stillman announced that the football program would return.
+Details are pending as to exactly when the program will return.